 The U.S. Government through the Bureau of Labor Statistics ("BLS") illustrates the financial benefits of higher education by presenting data on college returns.
 Their analysis indicates that college graduates earn higher salaries and experience lower rates of unemployment.
 While this is narrowly accurate, it could also be deceptive.

 The deception occurs because the BLS "College Pays" conclusion uses a cherry-picked analytical approach.
 The approach is only descriptive of the population achieving college success after-the-fact.
 The challenge is - we must make the college decision before we go to college!
-If we could time travel to the future, the BLS analysis would be more useful.
+It is like the BLS is telling this “Regrettable Door” story to high school students and their families:

-The better conclusion is that college could pay, but only if you graduate, get a good job, and do not take on life-debilitating debt.
+In the end, the better conclusion is that college can pay off—but only if you graduate, land a good job, and avoid crushing debt in the process.

 Employers do not really care from which college you graduate